 New Mexico

 Nambe Falls

 We turned back and headed to the upper trail.
-About a half a mile into this one (verified by Fitbit), we met with several people returning who advised us we were less than a quarter of the way in and that the elevation would continue to climb.
+About half a mile into this one (verified by Fitbit), we met several people returning who advised us that we were less than a quarter of the way in and that the elevation would continue to climb.
 Knackered by this point, we all gazed up at the mountain and said Nah.
 We joined the other group heading down.

 New Mexico History Museum

-New Mexico State Capitol
+New Mexico’s Capitol

 Ojo Caliente Mineral Springs Resort & Spa

-I don’t think you should have to have a ton of money to enjoy some luxury.
+I don’t think you need a lot of money to enjoy some luxury.
 Brian, on the other hand, disagreed but with valid concerns.
 His thought process is that pricing dictates the clientele.
-Yes, there were several 300 lb. plus people running around.
-Not a problem – we are who we are.
-But it’s a bit much when you are in a bikini thong that does not fit.
-I am not body shaming here.
+Yes, several people weighing 300 pounds or more were running around.
+No problem – we are who we are.
+But it’s a lot when you are in a bikini thong that does not fit.
+I am not body-shaming here.
 I am not even remotely thin or in shape.
 For me, it was not about the weight; it was more about the overall appropriateness of the attire given the weight.
-For example, I would have reacted or noticed if “socially deemed perfect figures” ran around in thongs and nipple pasties.
+For instance, I wouldn’t have reacted if people had dressed appropriately.
+Aka, not running around in thongs and nipple pasties.

+New Mexico